MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Configure Traffic Collector for ExpressRoute:** ExpressRoute Traffic Collector enables the sampling of network flows over your ExpressRoute circuits.
 >
-> - **Review metrics and dashboards available through ExpressRoute Insights using Network Insights:** ExpressRoute Insights provides a topology view of your ExpressRoute connections where you can view details of your peering components all in a single place.
->
->
-> - **Collect and analyze metrics and logs:**  Collect metrics and logs as part of the overall [monitoring strategy](/azure/well-architected/operational-excellence/observability) of your solution.
+> - **Collect, analyze, and visualize metrics and logs:**  Collect metrics and logs as part of the overall [monitoring strategy](/azure/well-architected/operational-excellence/observability) of your solution.
 Set alerts to proactively notify you when a certain threshold is met.
+Review metrics and dashboards available through ExpressRoute Insights to view details of your peering components all in a single place.

 ### Recommendations